dsc46-ua/GameJam2024/README.md

 Because this project was developed within a time-limited game jam and only two people were responsible for the programming, the code currently lacks comments.
 We apologize for any inconvenience this may cause.

+## Licenses:

 ## Acknowledgments

 To Pirate Software for hosting this amazing event.

+Font: Mountain King Regular by https://michaelwmoss.com licensed by http://creativecommons.org/licenses/by/4.0/

+Music by our music Pedro Lluch

+Sounds Effects by our music Pedro Lluch and Pixabay

+Sprites and Art made by our artist Gabriel Alcalá with Libresprite